 2017.
 Simplifying Mᴀᴛᴄʜ Wᴏʀᴅ: Evidence from English function words.
 NELS48, University of Iceland, Reykjavik, October 29. [handout]

 As part of my work at the Yale Grammatical Diversity Project, I’ve looked at several constructions that exhibit inter-speaker variation.
 The one I’ve worked on most is the have yet to construction (as in “I have yet to graduate from Yale”), with Jim Wood.
 One of the most important contributions of the project, I believe, is showing that ‘traditional’ syntactic methodology, where native speaker linguists provide introspective judgments, can be productively combined with large-scale acceptability judgement surveys.

-Tyler, Matthew and Jim Wood, to appear.
+Tyler, Matthew and Jim Wood, in press.
 Microvariation in the Have Yet To Construction.
-Linguistic Variation.
+Linguistic Variation. [pre-publication version]

 Tyler, Matthew and Jim Wood.
 2017.
 The have yet to Construction: A Microcomparative Account.
 In Aaron Kaplan, Abby Kaplan, Miranda K. McCarvel, and Edward J. Rubin [eds.]
 Proceedings of the 34th West Coast Conference on Formal Linguistics, 562-571.
 Somerville, MA: Cascadilla Proceedings Project.

 2016, with Jim Wood.
 Micro-Variation in the Have Yet To construction.
 FWAV3, The Graduate Center, CUNY, May 19. [handout]

 2016, with Jim Wood.
 The Have Yet To construction: a micro-comparative account.
 WCCFL34, University of Utah, April 30.